| Tax Topic #204 |

 provide detailed instructions on how the taxpayer may appeal the decision

-to the IRS Office of Appeals.
+the date of the letter.
 In some cases, an OIC is returned to the taxpayer,

 rather than rejected, because the taxpayer has not submitted necessary information,

-has filed for bankruptcy, or has failed to file tax returns or pay current
+has filed for bankruptcy, has failed to include a required application fee

-tax liabilities while the offer is under consideration.
-A return is different
+or pay current tax liabilities while the offer is under consideration.
+A return

-from a rejection because there is no right to appeal the IRS's decision to
+is different from a rejection because there is no right to appeal the IRS's

-Additional information about the offer in compromise can be found on Form
+Additional information about the offer in compromise program can be found

-IRS Collection Process, or by visiting www.irs.gov Offers in Compromise web
+Process, or by visiting the www.irs.gov Offers in Compromise web

 page.